byverdu/prettyFormError/setup.md

 ### what does the gulp tasks

 - `gulp`, builds assets and watches
-- `gulp production`, builds for production
-- `gulp tests`, run tests and browser-sync
+- `gulp tests`, run tests and browser-sync for jquery plugin
+- `gulp jquery`, dev for jquery plugin
 - `gulp docs`, prepare docs for production and browser-sync
+- `gulp es`, dev for es module

 `browser-sync` works on port `:9000`